iid-ulaval/miia/pages/en/dsi.md

 ## Introduction

-Il est possible d'obtenir des biens ou des services auprès des différentes unités administratives de l'Université Laval, qui agissent alors comme fournisseurs internes.
-Une demande de service interne, co mmunément appelée DSI, doit être complétée dans PeopleSoft.

-Pour connaître les unités administratives qui exigent qu'une DSI soit complétée pour fournir un produit ou un service, consultez la «Liste des services internes » disponible sur le site internet du Service des finances, à la section `Formation et pilotage de système` - `Documentation` - `Liste des services internes`.
+It is possible to obtain goods or services from the various administrative units of Laval University, which then act as internal suppliers.
+An internal service request, commonly called ISR, must be completed in PeopleSoft.

+To find out which administrative units require an ISR to be completed in order to provide a product or service, consult the "List of Internal Services" available on the Finance Department's website, in the section `Formation et pilotage de système` - `Documentation` - `Liste des services internes`.

-## La Demande de Service Interne (DSI)
+## Internal Service Request (ISR)

-L'acquisition de biens ou de services auprès d'unités administratives de l'Université Laval fait partie de l'approvisionnement général.
-Par conséquent, les menus relatifs à la saisie, la consultation et l'impression d'une demande de service se trouvent sous le libellé `Gestion des approvisionnements`.

-### Accès au formulaire

-Pour accéder au formulaire de saisie, utilisez le lien Demande Service interne sur la page `Accueil utilisateur` ou ciblez le menu hiérarchique suivant et sélectionnez l'onglet `Ajout valeur`.

-* Gestion approvisionnements
-    * Demandes achat
-        - Demande Service Interne
+The acquisition of goods or services from administrative units of Laval University is part of the general procurement.
+Therefore, the menus for entering, viewing and printing a service request are located under the heading  `Gestion des approvisionnements`.

+### Accessing the form

+To access the entry form, use the Internal Service Request link on the `Accueil utilisateur` page or target the following hierarchical menu and select the `Ajout valeur` tab.

+── `Gestion approvisionnements`<br>&emsp;└── `Demandes achat`<br>&emsp;&emsp;└── `Demande Service Interne`

-Ou bien ciblez le menu de gauche, cliquez le dossier `Gestion approvisionnements`, puis le sous-dossier `Demande d'achat` puis dans le menu `Menu principal` cliquez `Demande Service Interne`.
+Or target the left menu, click the folder `Gestion approvisionnements`, then the subfolder `Demande d'achat` and then in the `Menu principal` click `Demande Service Interne`.

-Pour la suite de la procédure il est possible de consulter le [guide du Service de Consultation Statistique de l'université Laval ici](https://scs.mat.ulaval.ca/fileadmin/scs/documents/2015/Procedures_SCS-2018.pdf).
+For the rest of the procedure, it is possible to consult the [guide of the Statistical Consultation Service of Laval University here](https://scs.mat.ulaval.ca/fileadmin/scs/documents/2015/Procedures_SCS-2018.pdf).